duyphanz/site-note/README.md

 # site-note

-Place notes your any sites you visit!
+Place notes on any sites you visit!